wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 <!-- keep by customization: end -->
 ## Next steps

-You've deployed a Node.js application to a web app in Azure Websites.
-To learn more about how Azure Websites web apps run Node.js applications, see [Azure Websites: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps).
+You've deployed a Node.js application to a web app in Azure Websites. <!-- deleted by customization To learn more about how Azure Websites web apps run Node.js applications, see [Azure Websites: Node.js](http://blogs.msdn.com/b/silverlining/archive/2012/06/14/windows-azure-websites-node-js.aspx) and [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps). -->

-Node.js provides a rich ecosystem of modules that can be used by your applications.
-To learn how Web Apps works with modules, see [Using Node.js modules with Azure applications](/documentation/articles/nodejs-use-node-modules-azure-apps).
+Node.js provides a rich ecosystem of modules that can be used by your applications. <!-- deleted by customization To learn how Web Apps works with modules, see [Using Node.js modules with Azure applications](/documentation/articles/nodejs-use-node-modules-azure-apps). -->

 If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js application in Azure Websites](/documentation/articles/web-sites-nodejs-debug) for information on diagnosing the problem.